aroneklund/DTU-27626-cancer/README.md

 # DTU-27626-cancer
 Cancer-related exercises for [DTU course 27626](http://www.cbs.dtu.dk/courses/27626/programme.php)

-*WORK IN PROGRESS*
+Marcin Krzystanek and Aron Eklund

 These exercises will guide you through all steps starting from raw data (FASTQ files) and resulting in a list of somatic mutations point mutations and copy number changes.
 Also, we will perform some analysis (in R) of the resulting data.

-Estimated time:  XX hours
+Estimated time:  2 hours

 ## Prerequisites